Tetsouo/Sch-Hud-Reworked/README.md

 - First Thanks to neonrage for the original Addon sch-hud.
 - Original Link Here : https://github.com/neon-rage/sch-hud

 This is a reworked version of the SCH-hud addon.
 To install, place the Sch-Hud-Reworked folder in your Windower\addons directory.
-Load the addon by adding send_command('lua l Sch-Hud-Reworked') to your Gearswap file when your main job or sub job is SCH.
-Don’t forget to unload SCH-hud when switching jobs by adding send_command('lua unload Sch-Hud-Reworked') to your Gearswap as well.
+Load the addon by adding send_command('lua load Sch-Hud-Reworked') to your Gearswap file when your main job or sub job is SCH.

 ```lua
 -- Function called during user setup at the start or after a job change